Mara-Li/obsidian-enhanced-copy/README.md

 - Callout blocks are not supported (they are copied as blockquote)
 - For a strange reason, the first line of a blockquote (only that is selected) is not copied as a blockquote.
 If you select the line before, they are...
 Same if the line is "empty" (or use invisible characters like `$~~$`).
-- Marks are not supported
-- Tables are not supported
 - Footnotes are...
 Strange.
 They are copied as links, not the content of the footnote.
-- Not support Mathjax coping (the `$...$` is not copied)
+- Not support Mathjax copying (as you can't select them in reading view).

 ## 📥 Installation